-Delivery within England, Wales and Scotland mainland is £45, and free on orders over £600.
-Delivery to Northern Ireland is £125 and free on orders over £2000.
-Rates for small items may vary, such as mirrors which are sent at a reduced rate within the UK.
+Delivery within England, Wales and Scotland mainland is £52 (for one or more items to the same address), and free on orders over £750.
+Delivery within Northern Ireland is £120 (for one or more items to the same address), and free on orders over £1500.
 We also deliver to Republic of Ireland, France and Spain.
 Please get in touch for a quote.

 We aim to have all our furniture in stock in our own warehouse unless stated in the item description.
 This means we can deliver to you normally in about 10 working days within England and Wales, and about 10 to 15 working days to Scotland.
+Vintage leather furniture takes a little longer so please allow 14 to 21 working days for this.
 We deliver from Monday to Friday and some Saturdays during busy periods.
 All deliveries are booked in by the carrier who will confirm a delivery day several days ahead to make sure it is convenient to you.
 The carriers can give an indication of the time of delivery (am or pm) the day before.
 Due to the size of items being delivered across a wide area of the UK it is not possible to give exact times although we can ask the driver to contact you when he is on his way to you from the last drop.

 You are very welcome to collect your furniture from us.
 We have to do this by appointment as we are not always on site at our warehouse.
 We will try to be as flexible with this as possible, and will offer alternative days in each week during our normal working hours.
 Just give us a call.